• Skip to primary navigation

 A shelf above the TV is a great solution for decorating that blank space in a simple, do-able way!
 I share all the details on how to do it in this post!

 Sometimes I do little house projects that are so simple, they hardly seem “blog-worthy” but the quick and simple projects often seem to be the ones that you guys love best so I’m going to share away with a quickie project that I just did for my mom!
-She had been wanting to decorate the blank space above their TV for a while now and asked for my help while we were recently visiting them.
-Today I’m sharing the details of adding a shelf above her TV and exactly how we did it. (post includes affiliate links; full disclosure statement available {here})
+She had been wanting to decorate the blank space above their TV for a while now and asked for my help.

-If you’ve seen my family room makeover, you know that I took kind of a “go big or go home” approach to decorating the TV wall in our own home:
+If you’ve seen my post on family room ideas that showcases our family room makeover, you know that I took kind of a “go big or go home” approach to decorating the TV wall in our own home:

 Love this idea of how to decorate around a flat screen TV